oOo0oOo/lean-lsp-mcp/README.md

 - **lean_project_path**:
     Get the path to the current Lean project root directory.

-- **lean_project_functional**:
-    Check if the Lean project and LSP server are functional and responding properly.

 - **lean_lsp_restart**:
     Restart the LSP server and optionally rebuild the Lean project.